 Give your digestion a helpful hand by adding turmeric powder in your recipes.
 Turmeric is not only known for its taste and color in curry dishes, it also helps support the digestive process by protecting the cells in the stomach lining.
-Turmeric helps soothe the stomach lining against acidic foods.
-Turmeric can stimulate the gallbladder and release bile.
+It helps soothe the stomach lining against acidic foods.
+The spice can stimulate the gallbladder and release bile.
 Bile helps your body digest food and plays an important role in absorbing fats and certain nutrients.

 Make Your Turmeric Powder Effective

 Turmeric has a relatively low bioavailability.
 Your body rapidly removes turmeric after consumption.
 Ever wonder why black pepper is a common ingredient in curry powder?
 Black pepper helps boost your body’s absorption of curcumin for more effective bioavailability.
 In India, they traditionally combine turmeric powder with black pepper and fats.
 Why?
 Curcumin levels literally skyrocket when combined with black pepper and/or with natural fats.
 To properly absorb and benefit from your turmeric powder, it is vital that you mix it with coconut oil, flaxseed oil, or olive oil.